-Project data needed to conduct loss avoidance assessment must be collected as part of the regular project grant application process.
-The benefits of capturing and retaining this information for future use at the time of application vastly outweigh the minimal cost in staff time and data storage.
+This means using the same methodology at each event possible.
+To this end, loss avoidance assessment can of capturing and retaining this information for future use at the time of application vastly outweigh the minimal cost in staff time and data storage.

-Event data required to conduct loss avoidance assessment may be gathered as a regular part of post-disaster preliminary damage assessments.
+Event data required to conduct loss avoidance assessment may be gathered as a regular part of postdisaster preliminary damage assessments.
 This can be accomplished through the gathering of high water marks or photographic evidence of projects within the area of impact and / or through interviews with local officials.